 The Permittees shall record the results of inspections on the Hazardous Waste Facility Inspection Record Form in Attachment E (Inspection Plan) for each inspection conducted in accordance with Permit Section 2.6 and Attachment E. At a minimum, the Permittees shall produce a handwritten record of the date and time of the inspection, an identification of the permitted unit and associated structures or equipment, the name of the inspector, a notation of the observations made, and the date and nature of any repairs or other remedial actions taken (see 40 CFR § 264.15(d)).
 The Permittees shall ensure that these records are clearly legible, all handwritten information is in ink, and errors are crossed out with a single line, initialed, and dated by the individual making the correction.
-The Permittees shall maintain the inspection logs and records into an electronic format acceptable to the Department.
+The Permittees shall maintain the inspection logs and records in a paper format.
+The Permittees may transfer the inspection logs and records into an electronic format acceptable to the Department.
 The paper format shall be retained for the period of time specified in Permit Section 2.12.2.